-The Mushroom Growth Cycle: A Deeper Look
+The Mushroom Growth Cycle: A Biology-First Guide for Cultivators

 - Harold Evans